maciejpirog/cpp-effects/README.md

 **Effect handlers** allow for programming with user-defined computational effects, with applications including custom lightweight concurrency (threads, async-await, actors, generators), error handling, dependency injection, etc. Effect handlers originate from the realm of functional programming, and the main goal of this **highly experimental** library is to explore how they fit in the more object-oriented setting of C++.

 The library relies on modern C++ features (move semantics, variadic templates, compile-time evaluation) to achieve elegant programmer-level interface, memory management of handlers, and relative type-safety.
-Internally, it uses the [boost::contex](https://www.boost.org/doc/libs/1_74_0/libs/context/doc/html/index.html) library for call-stack manipulation.
+Internally, it uses the [boost::contex](https://www.boost.org/doc/libs/1_74_0/libs/context/doc/html/index.html) library for call-stack manipulation, and so it implements one-shot handlers only.

 ## Compilation